martin-loland-4ss/python_experience/README.md

 Remember to update your name in the *candidate.json* file.
 If your code requires any external libraries, write them down in the *requirements.txt* file.

+It is better to deliver something than nothing, you don't need to complete the tasks to deliver.

 # Evaluation

 Your delivery will be scored with respect to the following metrics: